 Panna Cotta Instructions:

 Heat water (can use microwave for 30 seconds).
 Dissolve gelatine in hot/warm water and stir for 1 minute.
-Set aside until ready to use.
+Set aside until ready to use. *You can also simply follow the directions on your gelatine packet.

 In a sauce pan, add heavy cream, half and half, and sugar.
 Stir on medium until a soft simmer forms (you do not want to boil the cream).
 Once this happens, add the gelatine/ water mix and stir on medium for 1 more minute.